 - 312-759-4206 (NORC)

-Kirk Wolter, Ph.D., is Principal Statistical Advisor and Senior Fellow with the National Opinion Research Center, and is also Professor, Department of Statistics, University of Chicago.
+Kirk Wolter, Ph.D., is Principal Statistical Advisor and Distinguished Senior Fellow with the National Opinion Research Center, and is also Professor, Department of Statistics, University of Chicago.
 During his career, he has led or participated in the design of many of America's largest and most important information systems, including the Current Business Surveys, the Current Employment Statistics program, the Current Population Survey, the 1980 and 1990 Decennial Censuses, the National Longitudinal Survey of Youth 1997, the National Resources Inventory, and the 2012 National Survey of Early Care and Education.
-He led the conversion of major market research surveys to scanning-based methods of data collection, both in American and in many of the countries in Western Europe.
+He led the conversion of major market research surveys to scanning-based methods of data collection, both in America and in many of the countries in Western Europe.
 He currently works with (a) the Centers for Disease Control and Prevention to conduct the National Immunization Survey, a study of childhood immunization and one of the world's largest RDD (random digit dialing) telephone surveys, (b) the Centers for Medicare and Medicaid Services to conduct the Medicare Current Beneficiary Survey, a study of the utilization and cost of health care by America’s seniors, and (c) the Agency for Children and Families to conduct the National Survey of Early Care and Education, a study of the supply and demand for child-care services in the United States.

 In addition to his career at NORC, Wolter has held major positions elsewhere.
 In 2002, he became the founding director of the Interdisciplinary Research Institute for Survey Science and Professor of Statistics at Iowa State University.
 Under his leadership, the Institute conducted survey research in such fields as education, natural resources, substance abuse, and family health.
 Before joining NORC in 1994, Wolter was Vice President of Statistical Design Worldwide for A.C.
 Nielsen Co., where he had executive accountability for statistical methodology in the 30 countries in which Nielsen then operated.